Visit official website View Video

 The Islands Of The Bahamas are very accessible by air and sea.
 Major international airlines offer direct flights to several of the major islands.
 Just a 45-minute flight will transport you from a hectic airport in Miami to the quiet solitude of a picturesque island full of history and charm.
 We are also one of the hottest destinations in the world for cruises, with more ships calling here than ever before.
 And, as a boater’s paradise, we cater to every type of boating imaginable, from pleasure cruising to competitive sailing, and you can navigate into one of our many ports of entry with ease.

-- Drinks at a local bar on any of our islands
+- Sunset and star gaze from a beach on any of our islands

-- Live music and dinner at the Fish Fry in Nassau and interact with the locals
+- Visit the Fish Fry in Nassau and interact with the locals

-- Live Bahamian music on Saturday night at Via Café in Nassau
+- Enjoy live Bahamian music on Friday and Saturday nights at Lukka Kairi in Nassau

-- Spring Break style fun at Señor Frogs in Nassau
+- Party with Spring Break style fun at Señor Frogs in Nassau

 Scheduled/Domestic: Bahamasair, Southern Air Charters, Sky Bahamas, Western Air, Pineapple Air

-Charters/International: Air Flight Charters Inc. American Airlines.
-Atlantic Blue Charters.
+Charters/International: Air Flight Inc. American Airlines.
+Atlantic Blue Charter.
 Aztec Airways.
 Bahamasair.
-Can Jet Airways.
 Eastern Air Express.
-Island Air Charters, Inc. Monarch Air Group.
-National Air Transport.
-Noble Air.
-Treasure Air Charters.
-Triton Airways.
-Tropic Air Charters.
-Tropic Ocean Airways.
+Island Air Charters, Inc. Noble Air.
+Treasure Air Charters, Inc. Triton Airways LLC.
+Tropic Air Charters, Inc. Tropic Ocean Airways.
 Watermakers Air.
-Wildcat Touring Charters.

 Charters/Domestic: Flamingo Air Ltd. Golden Wings Charter.
-Island Wings Limited.
-LeAir Charters.
-Pineapple Air Ltd. Shore Charter Services.
-Sky Bahamas Airlines.
-Southern Air Charter Company.
+Island Wings Ltd. LeAir Charters.
+Pineapple Air Ltd. Sky Bahamas.
+Southern Air Charter.
 Western Air Limited.